 In addition to his responsibilities as president of Business Banking, Anaya serves as president of Bank of America for Greater Los Angeles.
 In this capacity, he serves as the enterprise leader for Los Angeles, leading integration of Bank of America’s business lines to ensure delivery of the full breadth and depth of the bank’s global financial services to more individuals and businesses locally.
 He also oversees the bank’s local corporate and social responsibility activities, including philanthropic giving, community development lending and investing, environmental initiatives,

 diversity efforts, arts and culture projects, and employee volunteerism for the bank’s 6,000 associates that work in the Greater Los Angeles region.

 Anaya joined Bank of America in Houston in 1989.
 Most recently, he led Global Commercial Banking teams as Pacific Southwest region executive, and he was previously the market executive for the Greater Los Angeles, Arizona, and South Texas markets.

-Active in the business community, Anaya serves on the boards of the Los Angeles Area Chamber of Commerce (2021 chair), the AltaMed Health Services Foundation (current chair), The California Science Center Foundation (past chairman), The Huntington Library, Art Museum and Botanical Gardens, and the Congressional Hispanic Caucus Institute (CHCI) in Washington D.C.
-Anaya is also a member of the Angeleno chapter of YPO Gold.
+Active in the business community, Anaya serves on the boards of the Los Angeles Area Chamber of Commerce (past Chair), the AltaMed Health Services Foundation (current Chair), The Huntington Library, Art Museum and Botanical Gardens, UCLA Mattel Children’s Hospital and the Smithsonian’s National Museum of the American Latino in Washington D.C.
+Anaya is also a member of the Angeleno and Pasadena chapters of YPO Gold.

 Anaya earned a bachelor’s of business administration in finance from the University of Texas at Brownsville.